c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 Setting up a custom deterministic training environment was used as an introduction to determinism in machine learning.
 Future models will use the [machine learning reproducibility framework package](https://github.com/NVIDIA/framework-reproducibility/tree/master) developed by NVIDIA.

-### 5.3.2 Data Tokenization and Preprocessing Optimisation (DeepChem Tokenizer and TensorFlow TextVectorisation)
+### 5.3.2 Data Tokenization and Preprocessing Optimisation

 Despite promising training, validation and test accuracy (~68%) and loss (~0.10) for a full training run of an early model version, BLEU score remained very low (~2%).
 Additionally, once the seq2seq model was integrated into AiZynthFinder, analysis of the retrosynthesis predictions showed that they were converging on SMILES strings containing **all carbons** (either `C` or `c`).